Frequently Asked Questions

 Q: What is BC30TM (Bacillus coagulans, GBI-30 6086)?

 A: BC30TM (Bacillus coagulans GBI-30, 6086) is a natural, hardy probiotic ingredient used by product manufacturers to create a wide range of probiotic-fortified foods and beverages.
-Backed by over 25 published papers, research shows BC30 can help support digestive health, immune health, and may help support protein utilization benefits.
+Backed by over 25 published papers, research shows BC30 can help support digestive health, immune health, and may help support protein absorption.

 Q: What certifications does BC30 have?